Secure Check Fail Bootloader: How to Fix Safely

 Understanding what triggered the error helps you choose the correct fix.

-1. Interrupted Software Update
+1. Interrupted software update

-If a phone shuts down during an OTA update due to:
+If a phone shuts down during an OTA update due to low battery, power failure, storage issues, or a system crash, critical partitions may become corrupted.

-2. Flashing the Wrong Firmware
+2. Flashing the wrong firmware

 For example: